AreteY/post-wildfire-recovery/README.md

 * The vegetation indices of any NEON Airborne Observation Platform Hyperspectral Reflectance hdf5 file can be calculated using [notebook](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks) `vegetation_indices.ipynb`.
 This could include the [NEON spectrometer orthorectified surface directional reflectance - mosaic data product](https://data.neonscience.org/data-products/DP3.30006.001) used in this workflow and the [NEON spectrometer orthorectified surface directional reflectance - flightline](https://data.neonscience.org/data-products/DP1.30006.001) data product.
 * The vegetation indices of any [Landsat 8 scene with surface reflectance](https://earthexplorer.usgs.gov) that overlaps a fire boundary (shapefile) can be calculated using [notebook](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks) `landsat_vegetation.ipynb`.
 * Any xarray.DataArray can be cropped to a 1-km<sup>2</sup> area in UTM coordinates using [notebook](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks) `landsat_vegetation.ipynb`.
-* The overlap of any fire boundary (shapefile) and any NEON Terrestrial Observation System sampling location can be determined using [notebook](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks) `vegetation_subplots.ipynb`.
+* The overlap of any fire boundary (shapefile) and any NEON Terrestrial Observation System sampling location (shapefile) can be determined using [notebook](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks) `vegetation_subplots.ipynb`.
+This could include other fires from the United States from 1984 to present available from the [MTBS project](https://www.mtbs.gov/direct-download) and [other NEON Terrestrial locations and other plant data products](https://www.neonscience.org/data-collection/terrestrial-plants) of interest.
 * The reflectance spectrum for any location in UTM coordinates for any NEON Airborne Observation Platform Hyperspectral Reflectance hdf5 file can be determined using [notebook](https://github.com/AreteY/post-wildfire-recovery/tree/main/notebooks) `vegetation_spectra.ipynb`.
+This could include the [NEON spectrometer orthorectified surface directional reflectance - mosaic data product](https://data.neonscience.org/data-products/DP3.30006.001) used in this workflow and the [NEON spectrometer orthorectified surface directional reflectance - flightline](https://data.neonscience.org/data-products/DP1.30006.001) data product.

 # License
 The post-wildfire-recovery project is under the [MIT License](https://github.com/AreteY/post-wildfire-recovery/blob/main/LICENSE.md).